Capacity planning for HDInsight clusters

 A cluster's scale is determined by the quantity of its VM nodes.
 For all cluster types, there are node types that have a specific scale, and node types that support scale-out.
 For example, a cluster may require exactly three Apache ZooKeeper nodes or two Head nodes.
-Worker nodes that do data processing in a distributed fashion can benefit from scaling out, by adding additional worker nodes.
+Worker nodes that do data processing in a distributed fashion benefit from the additional worker nodes.

-Depending on your cluster type, increasing the number of worker nodes adds additional computational capacity (such as more cores), but may also add to the total amount of memory required for the entire cluster to support in-memory storage of data being processed.
-As with the choice of VM size and type, selecting the right cluster scale is typically reached empirically, using simulated workloads or canary queries.
+Depending on your cluster type, increasing the number of worker nodes adds additional computational capacity (such as more cores).
+More nodes will increase the total memory required for the entire cluster to support in-memory storage of data being processed.
+As with the choice of VM size and type, selecting the right cluster scale is typically reached empirically.
+Use simulated workloads or canary queries.

-You can scale out your cluster to meet peak load demands, then scale it back down when those extra nodes are no longer needed.
-The Autoscale feature allows you automatically scale your cluster based upon predetermined metrics and timings.
+You can scale out your cluster to meet peak load demands.
+Then scale it back down when those extra nodes are no longer needed.
+The Autoscale feature allows you to automatically scale your cluster based upon predetermined metrics and timings.
 For more information on scaling your clusters manually, see Scale HDInsight clusters.

-You are charged for a cluster's lifetime.
-If there are only specific times that you need your cluster up and running, you can create on-demand clusters using Azure Data Factory.
+You're charged for a cluster's lifetime.
+If there are only specific times that you need your cluster, create on-demand clusters using Azure Data Factory.
 You can also create PowerShell scripts that provision and delete your cluster, and then schedule those scripts using Azure Automation.

 When a cluster is deleted, its default Hive metastore is also deleted.
 To persist the metastore for the next cluster re-creation, use an external metadata store such as Azure Database or Apache Oozie.